|

 Perhaps

-Obi-Wan was too much of a sadistic, revenge-filled psycho that he ignored
+Obi-Wan was too much of a sadistic, revenge-fueled psycho that he ignored

 Now Jar